mbledek/Radio-Broadcasting-Bot/README.md

 - `/propozycja <query> <dedykacja>` - send a proposition of a song to admins
 - `/pomin` - skips a song (given that you're an admin)
 - `/stop` - stops playback (given that you're an admin)
+- `/przerwa <godzina>` - starts a thread to manage a break at a given hour

  # Configuration
  Remember to edit the config.py file: